PuddletownDesign/puddlejumper/readme.md

 * Modularly loaded javascript with modernizr
 * Simple semantic templates (each type individually stylable)
 * Tons of useless code, classes, bizzaro semantics removed
-* A few useful classes thrown in to make some common things easy.
+* A few useful PHP classes thrown in to make some common things easy.
 Feel free not to use them either!
-* Did I mention that piles of useless garbage is removed?

 <hr>